shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 optimizer.zero_grad()
 predicted_noise = model(data_noisy.cuda(), pos.cuda()).cuda()
 ```
-This predicted noise is then passed to the above mentioned loss function with the actual noise which then calculates
+This predicted noise is then passed to the above-mentioned loss function with the actual noise which then calculates
 the loss and improves the network:
 ```python
 loss = criterion(predicted_noise, noise).cuda()